 By Type

 - Transactional Video on Demand (TVOD): TVOD appeals to 21% of the audience, particularly for recent movie releases or one-time content needs.
-About 19% of users engage with educational or therapeutic sessions, such as wound care training or recovery guides.
+About 19% of users engage with educational or therapeutic sessions, such as training or recovery guides.

 By Application